CARA-ch/ch-emed-epr/input/pagecontent/guidance_comments.md

 All comments (attached to the observation or to the changed medication statement or request) are added to the target of the medication dispense:
 - If the dispense targets a prescription: all comments are attached to the treatment instance of the targetted prescription.
-- Otherwise: all comments are attached to the initial/base treatment instance of the targetted treatment plan.
+- Otherwise: all comments are attached to the initial/base treatment instance of the targeted treatment plan.

 ## PADV